ErpNetDocs/tech/advanced/scripting/domain-model/advanced-examples.md

 ### Multilanguage strings

-For properties that expect a `MultilanguageString`, you can assign a plain string.
+For data attributes that expect a `MultilanguageString`, you can assign a plain string.

 The system will automatically create a multilanguage value using the current language.